 Treatment length is determined following an assessment of client needs by Recovering Hope’s treatment team.
 The assessment is conducted by a counselor who reviews a potential client’s case and their individual treatment goals with Recovering Hope’s treatment team.
 Average length of stays vary depending on each client’s previous treatment experience, diagnosis and information provided in the assessment.
 On average, clients live at Recovering Hope for 45-77 days.
-Keep in mind that each case is different.
+Keep in mind each case is different.

 What items am I allowed to bring?

-What items am I prohibited from bringing?
+What items am I prohibited from bringing with me to treatment?

 What is the food like?